Best Scuba Diving in Florida

 The best scuba diving in Florida can be found along a stretch of sand on Florida’s east coast known as the ‘Treasure Coast.’
 Palm Beach County, lying at the very southern tip of the Treasure Coast, has an abundance of fascinating subjects.
-This includes beautiful tropicals, gamefish and pelagics, and huge lobsters.
+This includes beautiful tropicals, gamefish and pelagics, and giant lobsters.
 Some of these delectable, spiny crustaceans reach weights of 12 to 15 pounds!

 The abundance of marine life might give some basis to this particular region’s nickname.
 However, the epithet “Treasure Coast” was acquired from the demise of the luckless Spanish Plate Fleet.
 This armada was destroyed in 1715 by a hurricane while bound for Spain with a cargo of gold and silver.
 The bulk of the treasure has never been found.
 As a result, the sea has yielded some pieces to those fortunate divers who were “in the right place at the right time.”

 The Palm Beaches are the Southeast retreat for the rich and famous.
 Simply cruising down this section of the coast will take you past sunny sandy beaches and picturesque stately mansions.
 Also, you can quickly go ashore for some great dining and entertainment in Palm Beach, Miami, and Fort Lauderdale.

 The Gulf Stream

 For decades, this portion of the Treasure Coast was overlooked as a primary dive destination because the Florida Keys were receiving most of the publicity.
 Indeed, the reef structure of the Treasure Coast is no match to the striking coral formations in the Keys.
-However, they share a similarly low profile bottom topography with deep undercuts and ledges like those found off Miami and Fort Lauderdale and they both have a unique advantage over all other diving locations along Florida’s coastline – the Gulf Stream.
+However, they share a similarly low-profile bottom topography with deep undercuts and ledges like those found off Miami and Fort Lauderdale.
+They both have a unique advantage over all other diving locations along Florida’s coastline – the Gulf Stream.